 Why is independent financial advice important?

-Consumers have a right to know if the financial advice they receive is truly independent or whether it has potentially been influenced by any other factors.
-That’s because knowing this information can affect their choice of financial product.
+As a consumer, you have a right to know if the financial advice you receive is truly independent or whether it’s been influenced by other factors.
+That’s because knowing this information may affect your choice of financial product.

-The independence of financial advisers didn’t miss the attention of the recent Financial Services Royal Commission.
-They recognised that many Australians could assume that the advice they were getting was independent and purely in their best interests.
-This Royal Commission highlighted many stories of where this was not the case, and where some advisers provided conflicted advice.
+The recent Financial Services Royal Commission recognised that Australians should to be able to assume that the advice they get is independent and in their best interests.
+Yet the Commission highlighted many stories where this was not the case and where some advisers provided conflicted advice.

-A recommendation of the recently concluded Financial Services Royal Commission was that any financial adviser who is not independent should “before providing personal advice to a retail client, give to the client a written statement … explaining simply and concisely why the adviser is not independent, impartial and unbiased.”
+As a result, one recommendation of the Royal Commission, which we wholeheartedly applaud, was that an adviser who is not independent should “before providing personal advice to a retail client, give to the client a written statement … explaining simply and concisely why the adviser is not independent, impartial and unbiased.”